bradstemke/bradstemke/README.md

 6. Annnd you are good to go!
 SCSS and JS are now being compiled into the dist/assets folder for production use.

-If you run into any issues getting this running on your machine, ping Brad in Slack.
+If you run into any issues getting this running on your machine, you can send me an email.

 ## Using Grunt